tequilahub/unitaria/README.md

 This installs everything needed to work with `unitaria`, including the simulation backend `qulacs`.
-Additional backends compatible with `tequila`, which is for commincating with the backends, can also be installed, see [tequila](https://github.com/tequilahub/tequila).
+Additional backends compatible with `tequila`, which is used for communcating with the backends, can also be installed, see [tequila](https://github.com/tequilahub/tequila).

 ## Development